May 28th

 Commentary:

 What if a blind man suddenly got his sight?!
 How would a deaf person feel if he was able to hear?!
-Their joy would have no bounds!!
-This is because they know how it feels to not have that particular faculty.
-When a normal person wakes up in the morning and sees the sun rising in the skies, he wouldn't celebrate it with the same intensity!
+Their joy would have no bounds!
+This is because they already have the experience of living without that specific ability.
+When a normal person wakes up in the morning and sees the rising Sun in the skies, he wouldn't celebrate it with the same delight!

-Hence, the poet says that pleasure is much more appealing to those that have been crestfallen with sorrow.
-That pleasure is much more enjoyable and valuable to those that have actually missed it.
-For a poor man who has to slog to make ends meet every day, a meal is much more satiating for him than for a person who rolls in wealth with nothing beyond his reach.
+Hence, the poet says that pleasure is much more appealing to those who have been crestfallen with sorrow.
+Pleasure is much more enjoyable and valuable to those who have actually missed it.
+A sumptuous meal is much more satiating for a poor man who struggles to make ends meet than for someone who rolls in wealth.

 Don't curse pain, thank it instead...
-When times change (which they always do), it will make pleasure that much more pleasurable!
+When times change (which they always do), it will make pleasure so much more pleasurable!

 pada vigrahaH: